Not Speaking Fluent Italian

 A Creative Idea

 When visiting Italy, this might be an idea for you.
 Create flashcards or use the ones we’ve created below if you feel memorizing is not possible.
-You can print them out on 3×5 photo paper and you will always have them on your fingertips.
+You can print them out on 3×5 photo paper and you will always have them at your fingertips.
 Printable Phrase Cards.

 I was using my phone to keep the phrases organized but when I needed the words right away, it took me too long to find them on my phone.
 I like the use of the cards, what do you think?

-Fun Learning Games
+Fun Learning Games for Speaking Italian

 There are also great free apps for your phone for learning.
 I use Italian Fun, Easy Learn Italian, Italian Lite, and Duolingo.
 They are a fun way to learn a language.
 I usually will do this when waiting for an appointment (back in Arizona) or when we are traveling by train in Italy.